DataQuesters-Navigating-the-Data-Mines/Data-Mining/README.md

       4.7 Created a scatter plot graph
       4.8 Set the graphs limits and titles

+    5. Pravek handled the CNN prediction

+    6. Muhammad handled the Neural network
+      6.1 Read in the dataset
+      6.2 Extracted the features and target variables 6.3 Indentified the numerical columns
+      6.4 Extracted the relevant features from the "DATE_DIED" column 6.5 Dropped the original "DATE_DIED" column
+      6.6 One-hot encoded variables
+      6.7 Split the data into training and testing sets 6.8 Indentified the numerical columns once One-shot encoding is complete 6.9 Use  acolumn transformer to standardise the numerical features 6.10 Transformed and fit the data into the model 6.11 Built the neural network model
+      6.12  Compiled the model
+      6.13 Train the model
+      6.14 Evaluate the model on the test set
+      6.15 Post findings
+      6.16 Save the model

     X. Ross handled updating the repository and admin work X.1 Updated the repository to match the brief